LazarevAndrew/calculator-ui/README.md

 ## TODO
     - add more test;
     - extend config with lint command
-    - replace CALC function with more robust solution
     - add pre commit hooks

 This project was bootstrapped with